Create and edit audiences

 Close/delete/reopen an audience

 When you close an audience, it no longer accumulates users.
+However, users in that audience can still be served ads until their membership duration expires.

 You can close an audience for individual destinations when you edit an audience.